wojo501/speml24_2/README.md

 6. Dense Layer: 500 neurons, ReLU activation.
 7. Dense Layer: 10 neurons, Softmax activation for classification.

+### Alternative Architecture

+We tried alternative frameworks (pysyft) which can be found under alternative_architectures with their own README

 ## Experiments
 - Comparing Federated Learning to Centralised Learning
     - With different Optimizers